- We advise you to exercise normal safety precautions.

 Be wary of food and drink spiking.
 Never leave food or drink unattended.

-Criminals have also been known to pose as tour guides in the major cities.
+Criminals have also been known to pose as tour guides in major cities and tourist destinations.

 Due to the high prevalence of HIV/AIDS, victims of violent crime, especially rape, are strongly encouraged to seek immediate medical assistance.